-Name Designation as Independent Director Supplementary Explanation Relating to These Items Rationale Supporting the Appointment of External Board Director of the Company (including the rationale for designation as independent director, if applicable) Shigeo Ohyagi [Corporate Governance Code Supplementary Principle 4-11-2] Mr. Ohyagi serves concurrently as Chairman of the Board of TEIJIN LIMITED, Outside Audit & Supervisory Board Member of JFE Holdings, Inc., and Vice Chairman of KEIZAI DOYUKAI (Japan Association of Corporate Executives).
+Name Designation as Independent Director Supplementary Explanation Relating to These Items Rationale Supporting the Appointment of External Board Director of the Company (including the rationale for designation as independent director, if applicable) Shigeo Ohyagi 0 [Corporate Governance Code Supplementary Principle 4-11-2] Mr. Ohyagi serves concurrently as Chairman of the Board of TEIJIN LIMITED, Outside Audit & Supervisory Board Member of JFE Holdings, Inc., and Vice Chairman of KEIZAI DOYUKAI (Japan Association of Corporate Executives).
 There are business relationships involving the Staffing segment, etc. between TEIJIN LIMITED and the Company; however, the transactions are routinely conducted, and there are no matters of significance.
 There are no business relationships between JFE Holdings, Inc. and the Company.
 There are business relationships between KEIZAI DOYUKAI (Japan Association of Corporate Executives) and the Company; however, the transactions are routinely conducted, and there are no matters of significance.
 [Corporate Governance Code Principle 3-1 (5)] Mr. Ohyagi makes statements from a practical perspective as an External Board Director, based on his deep insight cultivated through management of a global manufacturing company.
 Accordingly, the Company has judged that he is fulfilling an appropriate role by performing his duties such as providing advice about overall management and supervising the execution of business.
 Therefore, the Company believes that he is the right person for the post of External Board Director.
 Additionally, as Mr. Ohyagi does not violate both the independence criteria prescribed by the Tokyo Stock Exchange and that of the Company, the Company has judged that he is unlikely to pose any conflicts of interests with general shareholders, and thus has been designated as independent director.
 Yasushi Shingai 0 [Corporate Governance Code Supplementary Principle 4-11-2] Mr. Shingai serves concurrently as Representative Director and Executive Deputy President of Japan Tobacco Inc. [Corporate Governance Code Principle 3-1 (5)] Mr. Shingai makes statements from a practical perspective as an External Board Director, based on his deep insight cultivated through the acquisition of foreign corporations, etc. Accordingly, the Company has judged that he is fulfilling an appropriate role

-There are business by providing advice about overall relationships betw veen management and supervising the the Group and Jap execution of business.
-Therefore, the Tobacco Inc.; how vever, Company believes that he is the right based on the size and person for the post of External Board nature of the Director.
-Additionally, as Mr. Shingai transactions, it is does not violate both the independence deemed not to have ve an criteria prescribed by the Tokyo Stock impact on the Exchange and that of the Company, the decision-making of of Company has judged that he is unlikely shareholders or ot her to pose any conflicts of interests with investors., and the erefore, general shareholders, and thus has been descriptions of su ch designated as independent director. transactions is om itted.
+There are business relationships between the Group and Japan Tobacco Inc.; however, based on the size and nature of the transactions, it is deemed not to have an impact on the decision-making of shareholders or other investors and therefore by providing advice about overall management and supervising the execution of business.
+Therefore, the Company believes that he is the right person for the post of External Board Director.
+Additionally, as Mr. Shingai does not violate both the independence criteria prescribed by the Tokyo Stock Exchange and that of the Company, the Company has judged that he is unlikely to pose any conflicts of interests with general shareholders and thus has been e 1 5 5 6 descriptions of such transactions is omitted. designated as independent director.